Are you preparing for baby and wondering WHAT exactly you should be focusing on while you wait?

 She makes the learning process enjoyable, and interjects humor into an often anxiety-riddled time in a couple’s life.

-This online prenatal class offers 3 different options to choose from, which you can check out here.
+This online prenatal class offers 3 different options to choose from, which you can learn more about here.

 #2.
 Preparing for Breastfeeding: The Ultimate Breastfeeding Class

 When I was pregnant for the first time, the word “Breastfeeding Class” conjured up images in my mind of a group of moms sitting around in a circle with their new babies, awkwardly learning how to breastfeed with a lactation consultant making the rounds and telling us what to do and what not to do.